Clubs and Activities

 • Harmonies for Healing

-• Hop Women's Literature Club
+• Hop CARES

 • Hopkins Natural Disaster Relief Club (NDR)